hokiejer/flask-api-template/README.md

 # flask-api-template

-This is a template for a flask API
+This is my template for a flask API.
+Here's what it offers:

+- [x] Flask API definition with GET/POST routes
+- [x] Flask Codespace environment
+- [x] Flask unit tests
+- [x] Sphinx documentation
+- [x] Swagger documentation

 Here's a quick overview of some helpful commands for managing this repository: